jbk2/ubuntu-setup-deploy/README.md

 ### MANUAL SETUP REQUIRED:
 - To serve via https, you must manually configure the server to do so.
-	1. Get SSL cert & key from provider:
+	1. Get SSL cert & key from provider.
-	2. create /etx/nginx/ssl directory
+	2. create /etx/nginx/ssl directory.
   3. scp cert & key into server: i.e. `scp -i ~/path/to/your/ssh-keypair.pem ~/path/to/your/ssl_certificate.crt ubuntu@13.36.100.115:/home/ubuntu`
       i.e. `scp -i ~/path/to/your/ssh-keypair.pem ~/path/to/your/ssl_certificate_key.key ubuntu@13.36.100.115:/home/ubuntu`